CISC-CMPE-327/Information-2021/A2-backend.md

 ## 💺 Grading:

-- Scrum practices (max 2 for the deduction, .25 for each violation, maximum number of violations before deduction 2)
+- Scrum practices (max 1 for the deduction, .25 for each violation, maximum number of violations before deduction 1)
-- PR and git practices, including code review (max 3 for the deduction, .25 for each violation, maximum number of violations before deduction 3)
+- PR and git practices, including code review (max 1 for the deduction, .25 for each violation, maximum number of violations before deduction 1)
-- Code style compliance (max 3 for the deduction, .1 for each style error, the maximum number of violations before deduction 2)
+- Code style compliance (max 1 for the deduction, .1 for each style error, the maximum number of violations before deduction 1)
-- Documentation and comments - each file/class/method/attribute should have comments. (max 1 for deduction, .1 for each violation)
+- Documentation and comments - each file/class/method/attribute should have comments !!!! (max 3 for deduction, .1 for each violation)
-- Completeness of the data models covering all the above customer requirements (max 1 for the deduction, missing one required entity minus .25)
+- Completeness of the features and testing covering all the above customer requirements (max 4 for the deduction, .25 for each missing/failed constraints)